itmplatform/extension-docs/public/zendesk/ticketing-specs.md

 [^6]: Zendesk's `description` field  contains only the initial comment of a ticket, while Help Scout's `threads` array encompasses all messages within a conversation.
 Therefore to have all Zendesk comments you must use [Ticket Comments API](https://developer.zendesk.com/api-reference/ticketing/tickets/ticket_comments/)

-[^7]: We don't prevent that there could be more than one task with the same `TicketURL`, so we should take the first one.
+[^7]: We don't prevent that there could be more than one task with the same `TicketId`, so we should take the first one.

 [^8]: To do things well, when a ticket changes agents, we should remove the old one.
 But since we admit multiple task members, for now, we can leave it as is.